R Parker's Posts

 “BIG TROUBLE IN LITTLE CHINA” — Who doesn’t love Kurt Russell kicking some supernatural @$$?

-overrated over 4 years ago
+overrated about 5 years ago

 Guillermo del Toro.
 Pan’s Labyrinth was most definitely not the greatest fantasy movie ever.
 It was sickeningly and gratuitously violent, however.
 Also, the whole fantasy part (the best part of the movie) was very downplayed to make way for fight scenes out in the woods.